Mdcrab02/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * Which parameters were tuned?
 How were they adjusted and why?

-  Almost everything, because the performance of the model was poor and difficult to improve.
+  Almost everything, because the performance of the model was poor.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?